ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 # Examples

-* A resolver at `simple.example` that support DNS over TLS on port 853 (implicitly, as this is the default protocol and its default port):
+* A resolver at `simple.example` that supports DNS over TLS on port 853 (implicitly, as this is the default protocol and its default port):

       _dns.simple.example.
 7200 IN SVCB 1 simple.example.